USCbiostats/rbootcamp/flyer/flyer.md

 ## What

-As you know, at the Department of Preventive Medicine, each year, volunteers across the Department join forces to offer what we call "**The R Bootcamp**."
+As you know, at the Department of Population and Public Health Sciences, each year, volunteers across the Department join forces to offer what we call "**The R Bootcamp**."
 This year is no exception, and like last time, the event will take place online.